roryp/evi-next-js-app/README.md

 ### Sarcasm Voice Generator

 The application includes a Sarcasm Voice Generator feature that transforms text into spoken sarcastic audio.
 This feature allows users to hear how their text would sound when spoken with a sarcastic tone.

+View the [Sarcasm Voice Generator sequence diagram](./diagrams/images/index.html#voice) to understand the data flow of this feature.

 #### How to Use the Sarcasm Voice Generator